irisbaron/loopback-demo-zos/README.md

 git clone git://github.com/ibmruntimes/loopback-demo-zos
 ```

 Alternatively, download the developer journey code as a zip file from [here](https://github.com/ibmruntimes/loopback-demo-zos/archive/master.zip).
-On z/OS, use 'unzip -a' to unzip.
+On z/OS, use 'unzip -a' to unzip

+### Part A: Deploy the Rewards Application

+This part guides you through the steps to deploy the rewards program application.
+You will first clone the repository, run the application and then explore the APIs and test the application.
+By the end of the session you will understand the APIs and be able to explore and test the APIs created.

 ### Run the Application